Bungalow/Footprint/README.markdown

 ## Cleaned Up Re-Structuring

 All "library" files (such as those used to talk to foursquare) live in `/lib`.
 Main reachable pages (such as the index or the callback) live in the root `/`.
 Functions only called by ajax within other pages live in `/api`.
 Files included for templating and layout purposes live in `/template`.
+Unused older code (such as the non-implemented login system) is in `/unused`.